-The entity is mandated to represent the interests of housing consumers by providing warranty protection against defined defects in new homes, and to regulate the home-building industry.
-The council provides training and capacity-building to promote and ensure compliance with technical standards in the home-building environment.
+The mandate of the NHBRC is to protect the interests of housing consumers by providing warranty protection against defined defects in new homes, and to regulate the home-building industry in terms of the Housing Consumers Protection Measures Act of 1998.
+The council provides training and capacity building to promote and ensure compliance with technical standards in the home building environment.